 How’s the Taste without Onion, Ginger & Garlic?

 You will hardly realize the difference in taste.
 On the contrary, you will love the Jain version more than the original one.
 If you don’t believe then make this dish today at home.
 Ask the opinion of your family members about the dish.
 Don’t tell them there’s no onion, ginger & garlic.

-There are a couple of items you can include in the Jain paneer butter masala.
+You can include a couple of items in the Jain paneer butter masala.
 Doing this will exactly replicate the taste, texture & fragrance of the Punjabi version.

 There are certain ingredients they add to mimic the taste.
 They use makhana (lotus seeds), peanuts, poppy seeds, sesame seeds, tomatoes, milk, curd, cashews, & fresh cream.